jvde-github/AIS-in-TAR1090/README.md

 Navigate to the directory that houses the tar1090 website files, typically located at /usr/local/share/tar1090/html.
     Locate the JavaScript file that starts with layers and has a .js extension (e.g., layersxxxxxxx.js).
-    At the end of this JavaScript file, just before the return layers_group; statement, insert the following code snippet.
-This code will add an additional styled layer in the world group:
+    At the end of this JavaScript file, right before the `return layers_group;` statement, insert the following code snippet.
 ```js
         const aiscatcher_server = "http://192.168.1.113:8100"; # update with your server address